Magiduck/magiduck.github.io/_pages/about.md

   image: "https://imgs.xkcd.com/comics/data_pipeline.png"
 ---

-I study Bioinformatics at the HAN University of Applied Sciences in Nijmegen.
+I recently finished my Bachelor of Science in Bioinformatics at the HAN University of Applied Sciences in Nijmegen.

-I am currently doing my Bachelor End Project at Naturalis in the analysis of automatic insect data.
-This project involves the detection and classification of insects with help of deep learning.
-You can expect more about this in February.
+I did my Bachelor End Project at Naturalis in the analysis of automatic insect camera data.
+This project involved the detection, tracking, segmentation, identification and biomass estimation of insects with the use of deep learning.

-As part of my bachelor in Bioinformatics I did an minor in Sensor System Engineering at the Hanze Institute of Technology.
+As part of my bachelor in Bioinformatics I did a minor in Sensor System Engineering at the Hanze Institute of Technology.

-Before this I was a Bioinformatics Intern at Kavli Institute of Nanoscience, TU Delft – Brouns lab.
+Before this I worked as an Bioinformatics Intern at Kavli Institute of Nanoscience, TU Delft – Brouns lab.
 Here I developed DAGGER, a tool for the interactive graph-based visualization of genome architecture comparisons.

 I have also worked briefly (three months) as a front-end PHP developer at Omnext.

-I am inquisitive and want to learn new skills to develop myself.
-Because of this I like to think that research suits me.
-I’m serious on-the-job and fellow students appreciate my contributions in collaborations.
-I consider my options before I operate and I’m open to receiving feedback.
-One of the many things I learned during my study is to collaborate with new people I didn’t know beforehand.